zooteld/ombre/README.i18n.md

-Sumokoin daemon internationalization
+Ombrecoin daemon internationalization
 ==================================

-The Sumokoin command line tools can be translated in various languages.
+The Ombrecoin command line tools can be translated in various languages.

 ### Tools for translators